ScrappyCocco/PlanetCoasterXMLMerge/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the program for development and testing purposes, you can edit it or just use it for Planet Coaster XML files.

 ### Prerequisites (How to download and execute)